jentery/engl230/faq.md

 ## What Will We Study?

 We'll examine the role of media in contemporary fiction.
-This means we'll think a lot about audio, images, and text: how we read works of fiction but also play, watch, and listen to them.
+This means we'll talk a lot about audio, images, and text: how we read works of fiction but also play, watch, and listen to them.

 Here's a list of works we'll study in the course: